Porphy no Nagai Tabi

 Porphy no Nagai Tabi (ポルフィの長い旅, Porufi no Nagai Tabi) is a Japanese anime series by Nippon Animation, as the 25th installment of the World Masterpiece Theater series.
-It is an adaptation of Paul-Jacques Bonzon's novel, Les Orphelins de Simitra (The Orphans of Simitra).
+It is an adaptation of Paul-Jacques Bonzon's novel, The Orphans of Simitra (Les Orphelins de Simitra).

 It aired across Japan from January to December 2008 on BS Fuji.
 It spanned 52 episodes.

 Plot

 The series focuses on a Greek boy named Porphyras Patagos (more fondly known as Porphy) and his sister Mina, who have been orphaned after a devastating earthquake which destroyed their home in Greece.
 The two decide to travel through Europe in search of a new home rather than being put in a foster home and split apart, but things turn bad when they are separated.
 Porphy must travel across Europe to find his little sister.